Model N (NYSE:MODN) Issues FY 2022 Earnings Guidance

-Several equities analysts have recently issued reports on the company.
+A number of brokerages have issued reports on MODN.
+Craig Hallum lowered their target price on Model N from $39.00 to $29.00 in a report on Wednesday, May 11th.
 StockNews.com raised Model N from a hold rating to a buy rating in a report on Monday, May 16th.
-TheStreet raised Model N from a d+ rating to a c rating in a report on Friday, August 12th.
-BTIG Research reduced their price objective on Model N from $48.00 to $38.00 in a report on Wednesday, May 11th.
-Finally, Craig Hallum dropped their target price on Model N from $39.00 to $29.00 in a research report on Wednesday, May 11th.
-Four equities research analysts have rated the stock with a buy rating, Based on data from MarketBeat, the stock currently has an average rating of Buy and an average price target of $36.80.
+BTIG Research decreased their price target on Model N from $48.00 to $38.00 in a research note on Wednesday, May 11th.
+Finally, TheStreet raised Model N from a d+ rating to a c rating in a research note on Friday, August 12th.
+Four investment analysts have rated the stock with a buy rating, According to MarketBeat, the company presently has an average rating of Buy and a consensus price target of $36.80.

-In related news, insider Mark Albert Anderson sold 5,962 shares of the firm’s stock in a transaction dated Friday, July 1st.
+In related news, CEO Jason Blessing sold 10,081 shares of the firm’s stock in a transaction that occurred on Tuesday, August 16th.
+The stock was sold at an average price of $31.65, for a total transaction of $319,063.65.
+Following the completion of the sale, the chief executive officer now owns 566,087 shares of the company’s stock, valued at $17,916,653.55.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+In other Model N news, insider Mark Albert Anderson sold 5,962 shares of the stock in a transaction that occurred on Friday, July 1st.
 The stock was sold at an average price of $25.51, for a total value of $152,090.62.
-Following the sale, the insider now directly owns 176,145 shares of the company’s stock, valued at $4,493,458.95.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-In other Model N news, insider Mark Albert Anderson sold 5,962 shares of Model N stock in a transaction that occurred on Friday, July 1st.
-The stock was sold at an average price of $25.51, for a total transaction of $152,090.62.
-Following the sale, the insider now directly owns 176,145 shares of the company’s stock, valued at approximately $4,493,458.95.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, CRO Christopher Lyon sold 2,625 shares of Model N stock in a transaction that occurred on Tuesday, August 16th.
-The shares were sold at an average price of $31.65, for a total transaction of $83,081.25.
-Following the transaction, the executive now owns 143,843 shares of the company’s stock, valued at $4,552,630.95.
+Following the transaction, the insider now owns 176,145 shares in the company, valued at $4,493,458.95.
+The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Also, CEO Jason Blessing sold 10,081 shares of the stock in a transaction that occurred on Tuesday, August 16th.
+The stock was sold at an average price of $31.65, for a total value of $319,063.65.
+Following the completion of the transaction, the chief executive officer now owns 566,087 shares in the company, valued at approximately $17,916,653.55.
 The disclosure for this sale can be found here.
-Insiders have sold 21,207 shares of company stock worth $634,595 over the last 90 days.
-Corporate insiders own 2.00% of the company’s stock.
+Insiders sold 21,207 shares of company stock valued at $634,595 over the last 90 days.
+Company insiders own 2.00% of the company’s stock.

-Hedge funds have recently added to or reduced their stakes in the company.
-PNC Financial Services Group Inc. raised its holdings in Model N by 13.1% in the 1st quarter.
-PNC Financial Services Group Inc. now owns 5,080 shares of the software maker’s stock worth $136,000 after acquiring an additional 588 shares during the last quarter.
-Zurcher Kantonalbank Zurich Cantonalbank grew its position in Model N by 67.4% in the 2nd quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 5,539 shares of the software maker’s stock worth $142,000 after purchasing an additional 2,231 shares during the period.
-Graham Capital Management L.P. bought a new stake in Model N in the 1st quarter worth approximately $281,000.
-Hsbc Holdings PLC grew its position in Model N by 42.7% in the 1st quarter.
-Hsbc Holdings PLC now owns 11,406 shares of the software maker’s stock worth $306,000 after purchasing an additional 3,413 shares during the period.
-Finally, Cubist Systematic Strategies LLC bought a new stake in Model N in the 2nd quarter worth approximately $443,000.
-96.26% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+PNC Financial Services Group Inc. lifted its holdings in shares of Model N by 13.1% in the first quarter.
+PNC Financial Services Group Inc. now owns 5,080 shares of the software maker’s stock valued at $136,000 after purchasing an additional 588 shares in the last quarter.
+Zurcher Kantonalbank Zurich Cantonalbank lifted its holdings in shares of Model N by 67.4% in the second quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 5,539 shares of the software maker’s stock valued at $142,000 after purchasing an additional 2,231 shares in the last quarter.
+Graham Capital Management L.P. bought a new position in shares of Model N in the first quarter valued at approximately $281,000.
+Hsbc Holdings PLC lifted its holdings in shares of Model N by 42.7% in the first quarter.
+Hsbc Holdings PLC now owns 11,406 shares of the software maker’s stock valued at $306,000 after purchasing an additional 3,413 shares in the last quarter.
+Finally, Cubist Systematic Strategies LLC bought a new position in shares of Model N in the second quarter valued at approximately $443,000.
+Institutional investors own 97.47% of the company’s stock.

 About Model N